You can translate the document:

 Contains libraries needed by SAP BW and SAP BI data sources

-Note that to mount the volumes we may need to change the ownership of the mounted folders.
+Note that this is not a complete list for all cases, and to mount the volumes it may be necessary to change the ownership of the mounted folders.
 For more information see Mounting volumes to persist data.

 Initialization of volumes in Kubernetes

-The volumes in Kubernetes work in a different way than in Docker.
-When you create a volume in Kubernetes, the volume will be created as an empty folder.
-In many cases, the folder where we want to mount that volume has some content in the container image, so we expect this default content to be included in the volume.
-For instance, if you mount a volume in the /opt/denodo/metadata path of Denodo, you will notice that it will be empty instead of including the metadata structure distributed with the Denodo Platform.
+Volumes in Kubernetes work in a different way than in Docker, and have additional subtleties due to the fact that Kubernetes can manage multiple replicas of an application.
+When a volume is created in Kubernetes, the volume will be created as an empty folder.
+In many cases, the directory where the volume should be mounted has some content in the container image, so the general expectation is for this default content to be included in the volume.
+However, in Kubernetes, if a volume is mounted in the /opt/denodo/metadata path of the Denodo container the folder will be empty instead of containing the default metadata distributed with the Denodo Platform.

 The below YAML shows a deployment of a Denodo container that is mounting the folder /opt/denodo/metadata in a volume.
-Notice that without the initContainers section of the deployment, the pod will not be able to start, since with an empty metadata folder the Denodo application won’t work:
+Notice that without the initContainers section of the deployment, the pod will not start since an empty metadata folder causes the Denodo application to crash:

 metadata: